 Chevron: The U.S. giant has a large and growing LNG portfolio.

 ExxonMobil: The U.S.-based supermajor has interests in LNG projects around the world that produce 23 million tons annually.

 Shell: It’s a world leader in LNG.
 Its integrated business includes gas supply, LNG export and import infrastructure, and a leading marketing operation.

 TotalEnergies: It’s right behind Shell as a leader in the global LNG industry, controlling 10% of the world market in 2020.

 Are oil and gas companies a good investment?

 Oil and gas companies play an important role in helping to fuel the global economy.
 While the world is slowly pivoting to cleaner, renewable energy sources, the modern economy will continue to require fossil fuels for years to come.
 But trying to time the market, whether for oil and gas or for any investment, is risky at best.
 Add that to the other sector-specific risks, and you may decide to avoid the oil and gas industry altogether.

 What is liquefied natural gas?

-In its natural form, natural gas must travel by pipeline, and pipelines can’t easily be built over oceans, making international markets hard to reach.
-Companies must turn natural gas into a pressurized liquid that gets loaded onto ships and carried to overseas markets.
+In its natural form, natural gas must travel by pipeline, and pipelines can’t easily be built across oceans, making international markets hard to reach.
+Companies must turn natural gas into a pressurized liquid that is loaded onto ships and carried to overseas markets.